top of page

 Once you've finished up there, head back towards the the rescue trail.
 At the gate that says 'don't go this way', turn right and follow that path up the hill.
 Near the top, there is a path on the left where you can scramble up to a gorgeous view point.
 We decided to take picnic and spend a very windy afternoon counting cable cars.

 Right - back in the main square.
 Hungry and don't want a synthetic sandwich?
-Hit-up Zen Noodles, the little restaurant to the left of the square opposite Subway.
-They do really decent portions of noodles with fried chicken; breaded pork; veggie options and the usual sides like spring rolls and chicken wings.You don't feel robbed at the end of the meal and the folks that run the place are lovely.
-Think a main is about $78 or thereabouts.
-The Japanese further around with the lady who waves the giant creepy hand is also good.
-Their English is better but it's little more expensive.
+Hit-up the Japanese, the little restaurant in the middle of the square.
+They do really decent portions of ramen with fried chicken; breaded pork; veggie options and the usual sides like spring rolls and chicken wings.You don't feel robbed at the end of the meal and the folks that run the place are lovely.

 Good place to eat Zen Noodle Cafe at Ngong Ping